-When printing colored images, it is essential to know which color mode you should choose to produce the best results.
-With this, you must learn which color mode best fits for your photo.
-These two can be quite confusing especially when you don’t have enough background for graphic designing.
+When printing colored images, it is essential to know which color mode you should produce the best results.
+With this, you must learn which color mode best fits your photo.
+These two can be quite confusing, especially when you don’t have enough background for graphic designing.
 Most graphic designers know that differentiating the color profiles is crucial because choosing the wrong color mode will affect the tone and message of your document.

-The RGB color profile consists of Red, Green, and Blue hues that combine to create numerous variations of colors.
-Exists exclusively in screen displays, the RGB color mode is present in computer monitors, mobiles, and television screens.
+The RGB color profile comprises Red, Green, and Blue hues that combine to create many variations of colors.
+Exists only in screen displays, the RGB color mode is present in computer monitors, mobiles, and television screens.
 Although this color mode exists in all electronic devices, the color elements vary across systems and models (e.g. the image you see on an iMac differs on a Dell desktop computer).

-The RGB profile involves in additive processes to produce color by blending light instead of using ink to produce hues.
+The RGB profile is involved in additive processes to produce color by blending light instead of using ink to produce hues.
 The presence of all RGB primary colors at full intensity results in white, while the absence of color produces black.
-As your turn a screen off, you see an absence of RGB color, i.e. you see a black screen.
-The color you see on your monitor or screen is caused by the presence of the RGB base hues.
+As you turn a screen off, you see an absence of RGB color, i.e. you see a black screen.
+The color you see on your monitor or screen is caused by the RGB base hues.